Best USD exchange shops in Tokyo for 2026: ranked with live data

 What's the best time of day for USD exchange?

 Late morning (10:30–12:00) typically has the freshest rates — shops have updated for the day's market open and competitive volumes are high.
-Late afternoon rates can be slightly stale.
+Late-afternoon rates can be slightly stale.

 Are these rates the same on weekends?

-What about the Smart Exchange cluster in Akihabara or
+What about the Smart Exchange cluster in Akihabara or Roppongi?

 Is the ranking the same for EUR?

-What happens if a Tokyo shop is closed?
+What if a Tokyo shop is closed?

 Can I exchange yen back to USD at these shops?

-Open it live in Yen Finder
+See the live ranking in Yen Finder

-This ranking is current as of 2026-05-07; for live data, open Yen Finder → tap Home → set currency to USD → Sort by Best Rate.
+This ranking is current as of 2026-05-07.
+For live data, open Yen Finder → tap Home → set currency to USD → Sort by Best Rate.
 Today's leader updates by the hour.

 See also

-- Article #1 — What is the mid-market rate?
+- What is the mid-market rate?

-- Article #16 — Where to exchange USD in Shinjuku
+- Where to exchange USD in Shinjuku

-- Article #26 — Ginza money guide
+- Ginza money guide

-- Article #51 — USD to JPY complete guide
+- USD to JPY complete guide

-- Article #98 — Travelex vs Dollar Ranger vs WCS
+- Travelex vs Dollar Ranger vs WCS

 Last verified 2026-05-07.
-Tokyo's USD exchange ranking is dynamic at the daily level but the top-3 chains are durable through 2027.
+Tokyo's USD exchange ranking shifts day to day, but the top-3 chains are durable through 2027.